 Drink safe tap water (or make it safe yourself)

 Unsure if the tap water is safe to drink?
 If you’re at a hotel or hostel, ask the reception staff and/or do a Google search to confirm.
 When in doubt, bring water to a boil for 60 seconds and let cool.
 (Note: this only kills germs but not chemicals e.g. arsenic which is in tap systems, as we discovered in Taiwan!).

 Finally, you could invest in a portable water filter to purify your water, like a Steripen, which we have.
 It’s pricey but pays for itself after many uses, and is essential if camping or doing more remote travel.

 Tip 6: Be dairy wary

-As an avid dairy lover and cheese addict myself, I’ll tell you now that you needn’t avoid dairy for fear of getting sick when travelling.
+As an avid dairy lover myself, I’ll tell you now that you needn’t avoid dairy for fear of getting sick when travelling.
 However, because dairy has live bacteria in it that can go “off”, a bit more caution is wise when consuming it, especially in developing regions.
 A few quick tips:

 - Check how dairy goods are stored.
 Are they kept cold?
 Or left at room temp?
 How reliable is the refrigeration (i.e. are power outages common?)

 - Check the consistency of the food.
 Does it look like it has melted?
 Ice cream for example, can commonly cause stomach ailments if it has the chance to melt and then bacteria to grow.
 Check the shape (especially on packaged ice creams) to see if it appears to have melted and morphed, then been re-frozen.